febinfredi/Trajectory-Predictions/README.md

   python vlstm_train.py

   (For Testing the Model)
-  python vlstm_testpy
+  python vlstm_test.py
 ```
-For running training and testing for simple lstm model, run the following commands once data is saved in the social-lstm folder under director data.
+For running training and testing for social lstm model, run the following commands once data is saved in the social-lstm folder under director data.
 ```
   cd social-lstm
   mkdir data